Robustly optimal dynamics for active matter reservoir computing

-denote the means over the predicted and target time series and the predicted time series.
+denote the means over the predicted and target time series, respectively.
 A perfect active matter reservoir with a trained readout layer would feature a predictive performance of 1.0, while a prediction that does not correlate with the target time series shows performances around 0.0.
 Values below but close to 0.0 correspond to small anti-correlations.\\ To further characterize RC performance, we also compute the Pearson correlation coefficient for the $y$ dimension (the second dimension of the chaotic attractors) using the previous equations.
 We also compute three other common metrics using the first two dimensions of the chaotic attractors: the Normalized Root Mean Squared Error by standard deviation (NRMSE),